 Selected articles are available to download in PDF format.
-There is a searchable index of them here.
-To ensure membership and sales are not adversely affected, the penultimate and current volumes are not included, i.e. a minimum of three years’ and a maximum of six years’ issues are not available for download – though the articles within them will be included on the index to articles.
+There is a searchable index of downloadable articles here.
+To ensure membership and sales are not adversely affected, the penultimate and current volumes are not included, i.e. a minimum of three years’ and a maximum of six years’ issues are not available for download.

 Mining History is copyright.
 If you wish to make any other than personal use of any part of any PDMHS publication you should contact the editor.
 Copyright belongs to either the original author or PDMHS.